cconrad/cconrad.github.io/_posts/2009-06-25-programming-and-productivity-publications.md

 ---
-layout: page
-status: publish
-header: no
-sidebar: left
-published: true
-title: Programming and productivity publications
 author:
   display_name: Claus Conrad
+  email: webmaster@clausconrad.com
   login: claus
-  email: webmaster@clausconrad.com
   url: ''
+author_email: webmaster@clausconrad.com
 author_login: claus
-author_email: webmaster@clausconrad.com
-wordpress_id: 443
-wordpress_url: http://www.clausconrad.com/?p=443
-date: '2009-06-25 20:25:39 +0000'
-date_gmt: '2009-06-25 18:25:39 +0000'
 categories:
   - Development
+comments: true
+date: 2009-06-25 20:25:39 +02:00
+date_gmt: 2009-06-25 18:25:39 +0000
+header: 'no'
+layout: page
+published: true
+sidebar: left
+status: publish
 tags: []
-comments: true
-teaser: "Scott Hanselman recently wrote up a list of \"<a href=\"https://www.hanselman.com/blog/six-essential-language-agnostic-programming-books\">Six Essential Language Agnostic Programming Books</a>\".
+teaser: Scott Hanselman recently wrote up a list of "<a href="https://www.hanselman.com/blog/six-essential-language-agnostic-programming-books">Six Essential Language Agnostic Programming Books</a>".
 That list, including the comments with other suggestions, is certainly worth a look.
-I have to admit that I haven't read most of what he lists, and only skimmed others."
+I have to admit that I haven't read most of what he lists, and only skimmed others.
+title: Programming and productivity publications
+wordpress_id: 443
+wordpress_url: http://www.clausconrad.com/?p=443
 ---
 Instead of trying to add to his list, here I think a little broader than just programming: which books and other media have had an impact on my professional or general productivity?